Tux/Text-CSV_XS/doc/CSV_XS.md

-Note that  ["getline\_hr"](#getline_hr)  creates a hashref for every row and will be much slower than the combined use of ["bind\_columns"](#bind_columns)  and ["getline"](#getline) but still offering the same ease of use hashref inside the loop:
+Note that  ["getline\_hr"](#getline_hr)  creates a hashref for every row and will be much slower than the combined use of ["bind\_columns"](#bind_columns)  and ["getline"](#getline) but still offering the same easy to use hashref inside the loop:

     my @cols = @{$csv->getline ($fh)};
     $csv->column_names (@cols);